Henrique Brito

-Henrique Jorge Pereira Brito (born 21 April 1997 in Braga) is a Portuguese professional footballer who plays as a defender.
+Henrique Jorge Pereira Brito (born 21 April 1997) is a professional footballer who plays as a defender for Liga 3 club Vianense.
+Born in Portugal, he represents Cape Verde internationally.

 Football career

 On 30 July 2016, Brito made his professional debut with Gil Vicente in a 2016–17 Taça da Liga match against Académica.

 International career

 Born in Portugal, Brito is of Cape Verdean descent.
 He was called up to represent the Cape Verde national team for 2022 FIFA World Cup qualification matches in September 2021.
 In the match against Nigeria, he is part of the substitution.